 Through this student-driven pro bono program, as well as funding opportunities for students who engage in public interest work, the college is committed to expanding opportunities in public service.
 This dedication is manifested in UT Pro Bono’s active student involvement, faculty support, and a staff position dedicated to addressing access-to-justice issues.
 Learn more.

-The college’s Mentoring Program offers law students the opportunity to established a mentoring relationship with a professional in the field.
+The college’s Mentoring Program offers law students the opportunity to establish a mentoring relationship with a professional in the field.
 Mentors help students identify and fulfill professional goals while fostering the highest levels of ethics and professionalism.
 Through these interactions, attorney participants can serve the profession and the community.
 Students gain new perspectives and insights into issues related to civility, ethics, and professionalism.
 Learn more.